owen-kellie-smith/how-software-actually-gets-built/README.md

 rather than an idealised process.

-Deliberately omitted: formal project plans and decision records, which in practice tend to be transient, fragmented across tools, or embedded implicitly in tickets, code, and everyday conversations.
+Deliberately omitted: formal project plans and decision records, which in practice tend to be transient.